maryawood/maryawood.github.io/experience.md

 -	Identified population-level distributions of neoepitopes in genomic data from The Cancer Genome Atlas and evaluated criteria for improved prioritization of predicted neoepitopes
 -	Used and adapted of a variety of bioinformatics software for sequence alignment, variant calling, HLA type prediction, neoepitope prediction, and more

 **University of Oregon, Eugene, OR**

 _Graduate Teaching Fellow, Department of Biology, January 2015 – December 2016_
 -	Led two weekly laboratory sections of 16-32 students each for undergraduate biology courses
--	Met with students in office hours and by appointment to provide guidance on assignments and stimulate understanding of course material
+-	Met with students in office hours and by appointment to provide guidance on assignments and improve understanding of course material
 -	Evaluated and provided constructive feedback on student papers, presentations, tests, and lab reports

 _Undergraduate Research Assistant, January 2012 – December 2014_